 Humane World for Animals reminded pet owners that “some animals are killed, injured, or lost on commercial flights each year.
 Excessively hot or cold temperatures, poor ventilation, and improper handling are often to blame.”

-That's why ENAC President Pierluigi Di Palma assures that this decision “responds to new social needs” but still “in full compliance with flight safety.”
+ENAC President Pierluigi Di Palma assures that this decision “responds to new social needs” but still “in full compliance with flight safety.”

 Transport Minister Matteo Salvini welcomed and supported this decision, even posting on his social media, “As promised… air travel is getting more pet-friendly!”

-Now, the airlines are in the court.
+Now, the airlines are in court.
 Will they set new policies and pricing for jet-setting pets, or will they ignore this and stick to their current guidelines?

 We'll have to wait and see before flying off to Italy!